Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 11 Oktober 2024 11.29.26 UTC
+- WIB: Jumat, 11 Oktober 2024 12.26.46 UTC
-- WITA: Jumat, 11 Oktober 2024 12.29.26 UTC
+- WITA: Jumat, 11 Oktober 2024 13.26.46 UTC
-- WIT: Jumat, 11 Oktober 2024 13.29.26 UTC
+- WIT: Jumat, 11 Oktober 2024 14.26.46 UTC

 Kutipan Inspiratif:
-"Success depends upon previous preparation, and without such preparation there is sure to be failure."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

 Kategori: success